enjaku4/rabarber/README.md

 [![Gem Version](https://badge.fury.io/rb/rabarber.svg)](http://badge.fury.io/rb/rabarber)
 [![Github Actions badge](https://github.com/enjaku4/rabarber/actions/workflows/ci.yml/badge.svg)](https://github.com/enjaku4/rabarber/actions/workflows/ci.yml)

-Rabarber is a role-based authorization library for Ruby on Rails, primarily designed for use in the application layer but not limited to that.
-It offers a set of useful tools for managing user roles and defining authorization rules.
+Rabarber is a role-based authorization library for Ruby on Rails, designed primarily for use in the web layer (specifically controllers and views) but not limited to that.
+It provides tools for managing user roles and defining authorization rules, mainly focusing on answering the question of 'Who can access which endpoint?'.

+Unlike some other libraries, Rabarber does not handle data scoping.
+Instead, it focuses on providing a lightweight and flexible solution for role-based access control, allowing developers to implement data scoping according to their specific business rules directly within their application's code.

 ---